Purpose of Grant

 Raise awareness of the importance of ensuring Lebanon is not overwhelmed by regional conflicts to secure its role in anchoring peace and tolerance in the Middle East.

 Grants usually vary between US$10,000 and US$100,000 or equivalent in Lebanese Pounds

 All projects should be completed within 18 months of grant initiation.

 Programs and/or activities that are typically funded may include, but are not limited to:

-- Educational and research activities compliant with the Foundation's programs pertaining to political reform, human capital, security, and natural resources.
+- Educational and research activities compliant with the Foundation's programs pertaining to political reform, human capital.